The Pink Panther: Future

 In March 2014, Metro-Goldwyn-Mayer announced plans to develop a new live-action/CGI hybrid feature film starring the Pink Panther, which was set to be directed by David Silverman, with Walter Mirisch and Julie Andrews serving as producers.
 Andrews, who is the widow of Blake Edwards, would be creatively involved in the process of developing the new project, which unlike previous installments would focus on the titular character instead of the franchise's main character, Inspector Jacques Clouseau.
 By November 2020, Jeff Fowler had joined the production replacing Silverman as director.
 Chris Bremner was hired to write the script, while Lawrence Mirisch will serve as an additional producer.
 The plot will center around the Pink Panther character and Inspector Clouseau.

-By April 2023, it was announced that after acquiring MGM, Amazon is developing new additions to the franchise in the form of a movie and television series through their subsidiary Amazon Studios (now called Amazon MGM Studios).
+By April 2023, it was announced that after acquiring MGM, Amazon was developing new additions to the franchise in the form of a movie and television series through their subsidiary Amazon Studios (now called Amazon MGM Studios).
 It was later reported that Eddie Murphy was in talks to star in the film as Clouseau.
 Murphy confirmed in July 2025 that he would play Clouseau.